TEIC/website/src/activities/council/meetings/tei-technical-council-p5-teleconference-2026-07-14.md

 * Could we set a policy whereby any PR for a ticket will only include changes for that ticket, and if whitespace/indents/layout of the XML is bothering you greatly, you just make those changes in a separate PR labelled “whitespace only”, to reduce the burden on people reviewing PRs?
   * EBB thinks some of these changes come in by accident based on people's editors / operating systems.
   * SB: Making all the glosses \+ descs go on one line used to be important for i8n translators group but we're not sure that's still active.
-  * Council discussion: Suggest: warn us if it happens (and a lot of white space changes are making a PR difficult to review, and point out exactly which sections of a PR involve significant changes.
+  * Council discussion: warn us if it happens (and a lot of white space changes are making a PR difficult to review, and point out exactly which sections of a PR involve significant changes.

 #### P5 Tickets and PRs